MicrosoftDocs/visualstudio-docs/docs/debugger/watch-and-quickwatch-windows.md

 1. Set a breakpoint on the `a = a + b;` line.

 1. Start debugging.
-Execution stops at the breakpoint.
+Execution pauses at the breakpoint.

 1. Select the variable `a` in the code.